Imagine sitting beneath a star-strewn sky on a balmy summer evening, listening to a bit of Puccini or Pink Floyd. Or perhaps Sibelius. Or Sinatra.

 (Enjoying a bite to eat before the show starts)

-Plates of couscous and curry jostle with sausage and suckling pig, pasta and pancakes.
-Grab a steak or try some teriyaki salmon.
+Plates of couscous and curry perhaps jostle with sausage and suckling pig, pasta and pancakes, steak or teriyaki salmon.
 All washed down with your beverage of choice.

 And if this all sounds like a marvelous way to pass a summer’s evening, it is.
 With one caveat.
 It does get incredibly busy.

-Some 635,000 visitors took in the atmosphere in 2022.
-In normal years, finding a place to sit and eat in the gastronomy area can be especially tricky in the hour or two preceding the film.
+Over 700,000 visitors typically take in the atmosphere each season.
+Finding a place to sit and eat in the gastronomy area can be especially tricky in the hour or two preceding the film.

 (View through the gastronomy area to the big screen)